Iterated and mixed discriminants: Introduction

 The theory of $A$-discriminants was introduced in \cite{GKZ} and has been extensively studied both from a geometric and a computational viewpoint \cite{DFS,DRRS,E10,GHRS}.
 Denote by $X_A \subset {\mathbb P^{|A|-1}}$ the projective variety defined as the closed image of the monomial embedding given by the $A$-monomials.
 The dual variety $X_A^\nu \subset{\mathbb P^{|A|-1}}^\nu$ is the closure of the coefficient vectors of the $A$-polynomials $p$ whose zero-locus $(p=0)$ has a singular point $x\in (K^*)^n$ with nonzero coordinates.
 Equivalently, the dual variety is the closure of the hyperplane sections of $X_A$ which are singular at a point with nonzero coordinates.
 The expected codimension of $X_A^\nu$ is one and when this is the case we say that $A$ is \emph{non-defective}.
 When $A$ is non-defective the irreducible polynomial $D_A \in {\mathbb Z}[(c_a)_{a \in A}]$ defining (up to sign) the dual variety: $X_A^\nu= (D_A=0),$ is called the \emph{$A$-discriminant} ~\cite{GKZ}.
 We will use the notation $D_A((c_a)_{a \in A})=D_A(p)$.

 If $n=1$ and $A=\{0,1,2\}$, then $p=c_2 x^2 + c_1x+c_0$ and $D_A(p)= c_1^2 - 4 c_0 c_2$ is the classical discriminant of a degree two polynomial.
-More generally, $D_{0, 1,\ldots, \delta}$ coincides with the classical discriminant of univariate polynomials of degree $\delta$.
+More generally, $D_{\{0, 1,\ldots, \delta\}}$ coincides with the classical discriminant of univariate polynomials of degree $\delta$.
 This $D_{0, 1,\ldots, \delta}$ is a polynomial of degree $2(\delta-1)$ in the coefficients, which we denote by $D_{\delta \Delta_1}$.
 The case of multi-linear polynomials (i.e. tensors) corresponds to the case in which the convex hull of $A$ equals the product $\Delta_{n_1}\times\ldots\times \Delta_{n_l}$ where $\Delta_s$ denotes the unit simplex of dimension $s.$ This multivariate $A$-discriminant is also referred to as the hyperdeterminant of size $(n_1+1)\times\ldots\times(n_l+1)$ \cite[Chapter 14]{GKZ}.
 This is a classical object defined originally by Cayley~\cite{Cayley}.

 Note that for a quadratic polynomial $p$ with associated matrix $M$ as in~\eqref{eq:quadric}, that is for $A$ consisting of the lattice points in $2 \Delta_3$, the existence of a singular point in $(p=0)$ implies that the linear forms given by its partial derivatives vanish and so $\det(M)=0$.
-Indeed, $D_A(p) = \det(M)$.
+Indeed, $D_A(p) = \det(M)$ (up to an integer factor).
 This suggests that an iterated discriminant should be connected to the notion of discriminant for a system of polynomials.
 This notion is called the \emph{mixed discriminant}~\cite{GKZ,CCDRS,DEK}, which is a natural generalization of the classical $A$-discriminant.